Karen Conneely outlines the need for a single integrated asset register.

 The growing focus on finance comes at a time when trusts have already come under additional scrutiny from auditors looking for greater substantiation of the balance sheet through the verification of the existence and location of capital assets that are collectively worth several million pounds.

 Furthermore, trusts are also under pressure to mitigate the risk of litigation.
-With the NHS paying out an estimated £650m to patients in claims annually, often as a result of poorly maintained equipment or equipment being used without adequate training, trusts now recognise the need to impose far greater control over the asset register.
+With the NHS paying out an estimated £650 million to patients in claims annually, often as a result of poorly-maintained equipment or equipment being used without adequate training, Trusts now recognise the need to impose far greater control over the asset register.